 What Is Included in the Fee?

-When you pay for a construction stage inspection, you should expect the following to be included:
+When you pay for a construction stage inspection, the fee should usually include:

-- A thorough on-site inspection by a licensed building inspector
+- A site inspection by a licensed or suitably qualified building inspector

-- Photographs documenting all identified defects and areas of concern
+- Photos of defects and areas of concern

-- References to the relevant Australian Standards, NCC clauses, or building contract specifications
+- References to relevant standards, codes or contract requirements where applicable

 Some providers also include a follow-up phone call to walk you through the report findings.
 Ask about this when requesting a quote.